open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 weight: 8
 ---

-This guide will show you how to get started with tracing serverless functions using OpenTelemetry instrumentation libraries.
+This guide shows how to get started with tracing serverless functions using OpenTelemetry instrumentation libraries.

 ## AWS Lambda